Generalization of RLVR Using Causal Reasoning as a Testbed: Additional Details on Data

 \subsection{Additional Dataset Details}

-The training set is sampled from 80 different graphical models, with 100 queries sampled per model.
-The development and test sets are sampled from 200 different graphical models, with 10/40 queries per model for dev/test.
+The training questions is sampled on 80 different graphical models, with 100 queries sampled per model.
+The development and test sets are sampled each on 200 different graphical models, with 10/40 queries per model for dev/test.